 Drying and Curing Cannabis Buds

-1- Flowers should be dried in darkness: That’s right, cannabis flowers should be dried in complete darkness, avoiding light at all times.
+- Flowers should be dried in darkness: That’s right, cannabis flowers should be dried in complete darkness, avoiding light at all times.

-2- The place where the weed buds are dried should have between 60% and 65% humidity during the first 7 days.
+- The place where the weed buds are dried should have between 60% and 65% humidity during the first 7 days.
 If the humidity is higher, we recommend using an activated carbon filter with an extractor to reduce humidity.

-4- The air in the drying area must be renewed daily.
+- The air in the drying area must be renewed daily.
 Do not use fans or dehumidifiers or any other type of method to accelerate drying because it will cause degradation of the buds, causing them to lose flavor, smell, and even affecting the effects it may produce on users.

-5- The buds should not lose more than 70% moisture.
+- The buds should not lose more than 70% moisture.
 Avoid overdrying.

 Marijuana buds are dried from the outer layers inwards.
 A good dose of patience is needed to guarantee optimal quality of your cannabis.
 That is why it is good that the buds dry for a minimum of 10 to 15 days.
 Accelerating this process can cause a loss of cannabis quality.

-To dry the plant correctly, you can use the classic technique of cutting the plant at the bottom of the main stem and hanging it upside down from a cord or clothesline.
+To dry the plant you can use the classic technique of cutting the plant at the bottom of the main stem and hanging it upside down from a cord or clothesline.

-On the other hand, you can also hang the plant by its branches if you prefer or if the plant is large.
+You can also hang the plant by its branches if you prefer or if the plant is large.
 In this way you will achieve a uniform drying process while preserving your buds’ natural shape because they do not have contact with any surface.

 You can cure your buds without problems in airtight glass containers lined with some cloth or paper on the outside to prevent light from penetrating inside.
 You can also use wooden boxes which help absorb moisture from the flowers.